The Guide to Analytics for OTT Streaming Services

-OTT ANALYTICS ON CONNECTED TVs
+ANALYTICS FOR STREAMING ON CONNECTED TVs

 Different devices support different technologies.
 Just looking at Smart TVs for example, the matrix of support for video streaming formats, and the DRMs you can combine it with, is very complex (check out this guide).
 What’s more, each of the formats supported natively by each smart TV device are tracked with different analytics SDKs and providers.
 These have an impact not only on how data is aggregated, but also complicate aspects of monetisation with adverts and tracking of user experience due to the OS capabilities.